-As Program success and momentum continue to grow, the District is dedicated to addressing unresolved program obstacles such as working with various permitting jurisdictions to streamline permits for repairs and replacements, developing unified permitting procedures, developing a streamlined management system for tracking system performance, inspections, and maintenance, and implementing a septic industry training program.
+The District is looking forward to the recently announced funding through the Long Island Sound Study from the Bipartisan Infrastructure Legislation (BIL) and will work to develop the framework needed to implement the additional grants in early 2024.
+Finally, as Program success and momentum continue to grow, the District is dedicated to addressing unresolved program obstacles such as working with various permitting jurisdictions to streamline permits for system upgrades, developing unified permitting procedures, developing a streamlined management system for tracking system performance, inspections, and maintenance, and implementing a septic industry training program.